sukesh-hg/helm-prometheus-grafana/README.md

 To upgrade the installation, run 'helm upgrade --install name -f values.yaml .'

 To delete the installation, run 'helm delete name'

+Post Installation:

+Grafana is exposed as a LoadBalancer.
+Use 'kubectl get svc' to get the IP address.
+This setup is created with a default admin/admin username password.You have the option to reset the password on first time login.